outdreamer/build-a-cure-1/docs/objects/joke_definition.md

 IV. brevity

 - short jokes are often more difficult to construct but can be more powerful in surprise impact

+- the best short jokes are those that identify an existing simple relationship (whether real or fake) between two well-known objects

 V. route